 - Data includes login details of Acer retailers and distributors

-Update: The released data appears to include login details of Acer retailers and distributors from India.
+Update: The released data includes login details of Acer retailers and distributors from India.

 According to the hackers, the breach affects the data of several million Acer customers, mostly from India.

-Desorden group claims that it will give Acer management the rights to verify the data to definitely prove that this breach was real and the data is authentic.
+Desorden group claims that it will give Acer management the right to verify the data to prove that this breach was real and the data is authentic.

-Privacy Affairs has analysed the data publicly released by the hackers.
+Privacy Affairs has analyzed the data publicly released by hackers.
 We have found customer data that appears to be accurate and genuine after contacting multiple affected individuals from the released data.

-Private data of more than 10,000 individual was released for free and as a sample and from here we managed to confirm the identity of several listed individuals.
+Private data of more than 10,000 individuals was released for free, and as a sample, and from here, we managed to confirm the identity of several listed individuals.

-The breach appears to have been taken place on October 5th.
-That is the last date with up to date information available in the leaked databases.
+The breach appears to have taken place on October 5th.
+That is the last date with up-to-date information available in the leaked databases.

 It is unclear how the hackers have managed to obtain the allegedly stolen data.

-Desorden is a known hacker group that in the past has carried out several known cyberattacks.
+Desorden is a known hacker group that has carried out several known cyberattacks in the past.

-The most recent one was on September 23, when the group claimed to have stolen more than 200 GB of data form the Malaysian division of ABX Express Enterprise.
+The most recent one was on September 23, when the group claimed to have stolen more than 200 GB of data from the Malaysian division of ABX Express Enterprise.

-At the time of the prevoious attack, Desorden Group commented the following on their activities:
+At the time of the previous attack, Desorden Group commented the following on their activities:

-“Desorden attacks on supply chains create higher level of disorder & chaos affecting many parties rather than the victim itself.
-If victim fails to pay, Desorden sells the data on black market in a few days.
+“Desorden attacks on supply chains create a higher level of disorder & chaos affecting many parties rather than the victim itself.
+If the victim fails to pay, Desorden sells the data on the black market in a few days.

-The group seems to be a high profile seller of hacked data on the respective hacker forum.
+The group seems to be a high-profile seller of hacked data on the respective dark web hacker forum.
 This new data breach is already the third major one claimed by the group just this month.